 Meeting these requirements will necessitate:

-Furthermore, regulatory staff need to have a good working relationship with marketing departments and sales staff, since all promotional claims made by the manufacturer must be backed by clinical evidence.
+Furthermore, regulatory staff need to have a good working relationship with marketing departments and sales staff, since all marketing and promotional claims made in any marketing material must be backed by appraised clinical evidence.

-It is not enough simply to produce clinical evidence; the methods by which such evidence is produced must also be compliant with expectations.
+It is not enough simply to produce clinical evidence; the methods by which such evidence is generated must also be compliant with requirements.
 Clinical investigations must minimise the potential for bias, be adequately powered, represent the population normally subject to the device, and employ appropriate methods of statistical analysis in interpreting and applying results.

-Methods must be outlined in a range of technical documents that must be submitted for regulatory scrutiny.
-Annex XV MDR outlines that necessary documentation includes a Clinical Investigation Plan and investigator’s brochure for each clinical investigation, as well as any other information deemed necessary to ensure proper conduct of the study and scientific validity of results.
+Methods must be outlined in a range of technical documents that will be subject to regulatory scrutiny.
+Annex XV MDR determines that necessary documentation includes a Clinical Investigation Plan and investigator’s brochure for each clinical investigation, as well as any other information deemed necessary to ensure proper conduct of the study and scientific validity of results.